SaikrishnaReddy1919/smart-avocado/src/pages/projects.md

     title: Projects
 template: page
 ---
 **Please visit my github profile for more projects.
 For testing I am attaching one video here.
-Soon will upload all details about projects \[From source code to - execution].
+Soon I will upload all details about my projects \[From source code to - execution].
 Keep watching my github repos.**

 **\[This website is still under development...have been trying and testing lot of things...]**

-**In future, will upload all videos to a new youtube channel.**
+**In future, will upload all videos to a new youtube channel.
+The project shown in the video below is a private project so you cannot find it in my repos.
+I will make it public once I done with the todos mentioned in the video.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F2BBCHAXCcM" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>